Policies and Deadlines

 Welcome to the College of Health & Social Sciences,

 Please review this information for more detail on these policies.
 Approval of a petition from the instructor and/or Department Chair does not constitute automatic approval from the Associate Dean.
-If you have any questions about how these policies specifically apply to your situation, please contact the Associate Dean’s Office at assocdean@sfsu.edu or (415) 405-3533.
+If you have any questions about how these policies specifically apply to your situation, please contact the Associate Dean’s Office at assocdean@sfsu.edu or call (415) 405-3533.

 This information is subject to change.